Eva Glesková

-Eva Glesková (née Lehocká; born 26 July 1943) is a former Czechoslovak track and field sprinter who specialised in the 100 metres.
+Eva Glesková (née Lehocká; born 26 July 1943) is a Slovak former track and field sprinter who specialised in the 100 metres.
 She represented Czechoslovakia three times at the Summer Olympics (1964, 1968, 1972) and twice at the European Athletics Championships (1966, 1969).
 She equalled the world record for the 100 m in 1972 with a manually-timed run of 11.0 seconds.
 She was twice a relay medallist at the European Indoor Games and a 13-time national champion in the individual sprints.

 Career

 Born Eva Lehocká in Zvolen, Slovakia, she took up athletics at the age of fifteen, training with local coaches in Zvolen.
 She began to take the sport more seriously after a move to Bratislava, where she joined the Slávia STU club and worked with coach Antona Hajmássyho.
-She gained her first national title over 200 metres at the Czechoslovakian Athletics Championships in 1962.
+She gained her first national title over 200 metres at the Czechoslovak Athletics Championships in 1962.
 She won that title three years running and in 1964 set championship records with a 100 m/200 m sprint double.
 These performances gained her selection for the 1964 Tokyo Olympics, where she a semi-finalist in both disciplines.

 She married a fellow athlete and coach Pavol Glesk in the mid-1960s and under Glesk she became part of a high quality era of Czechoslovak female athletes alongside European 400 m champion Anna Chmelková and Eva Šuranová (an Olympic long jump medallist).

 After missing the 1965 season she returned in 1966 with her first major international medal – a bronze in the relay alongside Libuše Macounová, Alena Hiltscherová and Eva Kucmanová.
 She regained her national title sprint double with new championship records of 11.7 and 24.1 seconds.
 At the 1966 European Athletics Championships she came close to medal in the 100 m, finishing a tenth of a second behind West Germany's Karin Frisch to take fourth place.
 She was sixth in the 200 m final and also ran with the Czechoslovak 4 × 100 metres relay team.
 That season she set a 100 m best of 11.5 seconds, which ranked her ninth in the world.